 As an adult I occasionally daydream about certain times during my childhood.
 When I’m in my cubicle on a summer afternoon, it’s not nostalgia for Nintendo, Gameboy, or shows from TGIF that puts a smile on my face; it’s the more homegrown fun we had.
 I can remember my father playing badminton with us in that tantalizing late evening dusk when the sky is halfway between nighttime and day—the playful flicker of lightning bugs all around us captures this moment with their flash photography.
-There was fishing in our cabin in the mountains, and diving in our swimming pool one last time before sitting out in the grass to eat Mom’s strawberry shortcake.
+There were many a baitcaster fishing reel in our cabin in the mountains, and diving in our swimming pool one last time before sitting out in the grass to eat Mom’s strawberry shortcake.
 On our vacations in Ocean City, MD our parents were not busied by jobs and everyday chores so instead they could focus on a game of Scrabble with us, keeping us engaged and thrilled for hours.

 The inspiration for this article and for a wonderful afternoon spent daydreaming was from a tip I read in Woman’s Day magazine about an awesome idea for some frugal family fun (included below, with source).
 I hope you enjoy my own ideas, and I would love to hear yours!